How long do Horses Live? – A Helpful Guide

 Baby Teeth

-The age of a young horse can be determined by inspecting which teeth are present and which ones are lost.
+The age of a young horse can be determined by inspecting which teeth are present and which are lost.

 Permanent Teeth